Your frequently asked questions

 Leaving gifts outright can cause a number of problems for someone with a learning disability A learning disability is to do with the way someone's brain works.
 It makes it harder for someone to learn, understand or do things. .
 Means tested benefits and support packages funded by the local authorities may be cut, leading to the inheritance being used to pay for these services until it runs out.

 A new application for benefits or support packages will then have to be made with no guarantee they will receive what they were previously entitled to.

 Inheriting a large amount of money, particularly at such an emotionally distressing time, can cause other problems.
 Your loved one may become susceptible to financial abuse from others, or may lack the ability to deal with their new-found wealth.

-Placing money in a Trust is a safer way to provide ongoing stability for your son or daughter.
+Placing money in a Trust A Trust looks after money for a person or a group of people. is a safer way to provide ongoing stability for your son or daughter.